ObiOne84/battleship-game/README.md

 9. Game over message:
   - When a user fails to destroy all computer ships, the game over message will appear on the screen
+  - The message appears when all user ships has been destoryed, or when user used all available bullets and failed to sink computer ships

   <details>
   <summary>Click to expand - game over message</summary>